TheCharmant/Cuisinova/docs/gpt.md

-# Smart Recipe Generator Project Summary
+# Cuisionava: AI Recipe Generator Project Summary

 ## Project Overview
-The Smart Recipe Generator app is designed to help users create AI-generated recipes based on selected ingredients and dietary preferences.
+The Cuisionava: AI Recipe Generator is designed to help users create AI-generated recipes based on selected ingredients and dietary preferences.
 The app uses a Node.js-based stack with MongoDB for data storage and Next.js for the frontend.
 It incorporates user authentication, recipe generation, and a user-friendly interface for managing recipes.

 ## Development Milestones